rackeric/destiny/README.md

 NEW:

-celery -A file worker --loglevel=info (using stand alone celery)
+celery -A destinyCelery worker --loglevel=info (using stand alone celery)

 python manage.py runserver 0.0.0.0:8000